You are here

 When little else is flowering in the garden, the Australian garden shows a beautiful range of Australian plants suitable for our Wellington environment.
 With links to Southeast Australia (NSW) you can see the similarities and differences of New Zealand plants and our Australian neighbours.

-Take a scenic walk along the lime paths, stop at the deck platform to look out over the eucalyptus trees and enjoy scents of boronia wafting through the air.
+Take a scenic walk along the lime paths, admire the eucalyptus trees, and enjoy scents of boronia wafting through the air.
 If you're a lover of native fauna it's a great place to see nectar feeding birds and bees bathing in pollen.

 The Begonia House is a Victorian inspired conservatory, which showcases Begonias alongside other plants from December to April.
 Throughout the year seasonal floral displays complimented by contrasting foliage plants are shown in colourful formal displays.